 Creating a site

 While some hosts take a while to set up your account, Bluehost races into action.
-After paying we were able to immediately create a password and log in to our customer management panel.
+Once we had paid, we were immediately able to set up our password details and log in to the control panel.

-Moments later a welcome email provided more details: name servers, FTP logins, mail server and a temporary URL, an address where we could access our files until we'd set up a domain and its DNS.
-The email didn't spell out what to do with these, or point us to a starting tutorial, but this is easy to find in the online help.
+We received an email in speedy fashion which provided details in relation to name servers, FTP logins, the mail server, and a temporary URL – an address where we could access our files until we’d set up a domain and its DNS.
+The email did not contain instructions on how to do any of this, but there was plenty of support available through the online chat or via the support site.

 If you already have your site built this will probably save you time.
 There’s no need to go searching for another control panel – you can use the file or FTP manager to upload whatever files you need.

 Bluehost provides a simple Weebly-based Website Builder which is more than many hosts offer with a basic account, and paying to upgrade may get you more.